 Just like above, don’t make me ask.
 Send me everything I’d need to know about why I should hire you in a concise email that simply requires me to say, “Yes!” or “No thank you.”

-They make it all about them instead of the person you’re pitching.
+They make it all about them instead of the person they’re pitching.

 For example, never say, “I’m an upcoming writer and really want to write for you to help build my experience and writing portfolio.”
 Instead, tell me how you’ll make my life easier by hiring you.